Fully 3D Unrolled Magnetic Resonance Fingerprinting Reconstruction via Staged Pretraining and Implicit Gridding: Introduction

 While highly efficient to acquire, 3D MRF data is computationally demanding to reconstruct, especially at high resolutions~\cite{cao2022optimized, schauman2025deep}.
 For example, reconstructing an MRF acquisition of the whole brain with $\ntr=500$ at 1~mm isotropic resolution requires tens of gigabytes to store the time series alone.
 Moreover, the non-Cartesian reconstruction necessitates repeated non-uniform FFTs (NUFFTs), which can be particularly slow for large 3D problems.

-Subspace reconstruction~\cite{zhao2018improved, asslander2018low, liang2007spatiotemporal} reduces the computational load by approximating the signal dictionary with a low-rank subspace of size $k \ll \ntr$, thereby lowering dimensionality and implicitly regularizing the reconstruction.
+Subspace reconstruction~\cite{zhao2018improved, asslander2018low, liang2007spatiotemporal} approximates the signal dictionary with a low-rank subspace of size $k \ll \ntr$, thereby lowering dimensionality and implicitly regularizing the reconstruction.
 The resulting subspace coefficient maps provide a compact representation of the image's signal evolutions across TRs, which can be used to extract quantitative $T_1$ and $T_2$ maps.
-Beyond traditional parameter mapping, these coefficient maps capture rich signal information that facilitates additional downstream applications.
-These range from multi-compartment modeling~\cite{nagtegaal2020fast}, which is particularly valuable at gray–white matter (GM/WM) boundaries~\cite{tang2018multicompartment}, to high-quality clinical contrast synthesis~\cite{yurt2024unlocking, wang2023high} by capturing signal components not typically described by Bloch-simulated dictionaries (e.g., magnetization transfer).
-These advantages motivate a focus on reconstructing accurate subspace coefficient maps that can serve as input for diverse applications beyond conventional single-compartment parameter mapping.
+Beyond traditional parameter mapping, these coefficient maps capture rich signal information that facilitates additional downstream tasks, such as multi-compartment modeling~\cite{nagtegaal2020fast}, and high-quality clinical contrast synthesis~\cite{yurt2024unlocking, wang2023high}.
+This motivates focusing on accurate subspace coefficient reconstruction that can serve as input to many downstream applications.